 In 1988 Sensei Rob had decided to retire and move to Canberra.
 He presented me with his Oyama manuals and left me in charge of the club.
 I read through the books and realized that in 16 years I had only covered the basics.
 I was motivated then to further my training so, while continuing to teach karate, I donned my white belt and joined the neighboring Jujitsu club that trained in Jishukan style.
 Head instructors were Sensei Paul Jurkowski and Sensei Craig Swingler.
 Dave Ashby who was a senior student in Jujitsu at the time at their training camp in the hills in 1988 I met Sensei Peter Schuller.

 In 1991 I was awarded my 3rd Dan at a grading day.
 The requirement was to demonstrate my instructing skills by running a workshop, demonstrate my jujitsu skills and then had to defend knife attacks by Joe Lamarca.
-The grading panel consisted of blackbelts in Judo, jujitsu, karate, aiki-jujutsu and kungfu.
+The AMAA grading panel consisted of blackbelts in Judo, jujitsu, karate, aiki-jujutsu and kungfu.

 In 1992 I took the opportunity to train at a Larry Hartsell seminar and was partnered with Ivan McWilliams of Kemka Silat.
 We had met many times and fought each other at the Apollo Stadium in 1985.
-His continual contact, running his forearm along my neck, as we tried Shoot Wrestling is now a very useful and effective part of my techniques.
-His son Nathan and Ivan come down from Qld. occasionally and help at our IBF training days as you can see from recent photos.
+His continual contact, running his forearm along my neck as we tried Shoot Wrestling is now a very useful and effective part of my techniques.
+His son Nathan and Ivan come down from Qld. occasionally and help at our IBF training days as you will see from recent photos.

 In 1997 I received a “Service Award” from the South Australian Community Recreation Association (SACRA) for my years of voluntarily teaching of the martial arts at the community centre.